decred/dcrdocs/docs/advanced/storing-login-details.md

 walletpass=<yourwalletpassword>
 ```

-You cannot specify you wallet passphrase in the config files.
-That
+You cannot specify your private wallet passphrase in the config files.
+That must be entered manually with `dcrctl`.
-must be entered manually with `dcrctl`.
-Alternatively, you can add `promptpass=true` to `dcrwallet.conf` to prompt you for your wallet passphrase every time your start `dcrwallet`.

 ---